 The other critical piece of information regarding the Plan's financial status is the funded ratio.
-This ratio compares the assets of the plan to the liabilities of the plan as calculated under GASB.
+This ratio compares the actuarial value of assets to the actuarial accrued liabilities of the plan as calculated under GASB.
 High ratios indicate a well-funded plan with assets sufficient to pay most benefits.
 Lower ratios may indicate recent changes to benefit structures, funding of the plan below actuarial requirements, poor asset performance, or a variety of other changes.